-- Start adjusting the fork with the spring preload being completely turned off and with the lowest damping level. - Slip a cable tie onto the stanchion tube so that it can still shift easily along the tube. - When you sit on your bicycle, the fork should compress in general by approx. 10 to 25 % of its maximum suspension travel depending on the suspension travel.
+- Start adjusting the fork with the spring preload being completely turned off and with the lowest damping step. - Slip a cable tie onto the stanchion tube so that it can still shift easily along the tube. - When you sit on your bicycle, the fork should yield in general, depending on the suspension travel by approx. 10 to 25 % of the maximum suspension travel.
 If this is not the case, you have to change the spring preload.
 If you cannot mount a cable tie above the stanchion tube due to a bellow, ask a helper to measure in unloaded condition from the top edge of the fork crown to the ground.
 Sit on your STEVENS bicycle and measure once again. - Ride your STEVENS bicycle in terrains with different surfaces and check afterwards how much of the fork's travel was used.
-If the cable tie has moved only a few millimetres, your fork has a too rigid adjustment; check whether the preload of the springs has been turned off completely and have the springs replaced, if necessary. - If the cable tie has moved along the entire travel range or if you can hear the fork bottom out, the spring is too flexible.
+If the cable tie has only moved a few millimetres, your fork is in too rigid adjustment; check whether the preload of the springs has been turned off completely and have the springs replaced, if necessary. - If the cable tie has moved along the entire travel range or if you can hear the fork bottom out, the spring is too flexible.
 Increase the spring preload first and increase the pressure subsequently.
 If the behaviour has not improved, have the springs replaced by an expert.

-If the spring adjustment meets your wishes, start optimizing the damping.
+• If the spring adjustment meets your wishes, start optimizing the damping.
 Approach in quarter or half turns and observe the speed, with which the fork rebounds.